 SCAF’s installations and exhibitions energise and respond to the gallery’s five-part complex, which comprises:

-The multipurpose physical site and available cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.
+The multipurpose site and the Foundation’s constantly recalibrated cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.

 Dr Gene Sherman AM